hhru/api/docs_eng/me.md

 Name | Description
 --- | ---
-unread_negotiations | Number of unread negotiations (indicating `has_updates: true`)
-new_resume_views | Total number of new views of all CVs of the current user
+unread_negotiations | number of new unread conversations (with `has_updates: true`) new_resume_views | total number of new views of all resumes of the current user resumes_count | total number of created resumes of the current user

 <a name="edit"></a>
 ## Editing info on the current user

 Send POST request to `/me` in order to edit the last name, name, middle name or enable/disable "looking for a job yes/no"  flag.
-Data can be edited only in
+This method is only available to applicants.
+Data can only be edited in groups:
-groups:

 ### Full name